Bdot42/mfakto/README.txt

 # 2 Running mfakto #
 ####################

   Requirements:
-AMD Catalyst driver, version >= 11.4
+- AMD Catalyst driver, version >= 11.4
-AMD APP SDK version >= 2.5 (not required for Catalyst 11.10 or above)
+- AMD APP SDK version >= 2.5 (not required for Catalyst 11.10 or above)

+****
 Catalyst driver 11.9 uses up to one CPU core less than its predecessors:
 11.9 strongly recommended.

 The high CPU usage bug is back in Catalyst 13.4 and 13.5 - stay below.
+**** Fixed in 0.14-remove(?)

-Open a command shell and run 'mfakto -h' for parameters it accepts.
+Open a command shell and run 'mfakto -h' in the mfakto folder for parameters it accepts.
-You may also want to check mfakto.ini for changing settings and tweaking.
+You may also want to check mfakto.ini for changing and tweaking mfakto.
-A short description of those parameters are included in mfakto.ini as well.
-Typically you want to get work from a worktodo file.
-You can specify the name in mfakto.ini.
-It was tested with primenet v5 worktodo files but v4 should work, too.
+Typically you will want to get work from a worktodo file which can be specified in mfakto.ini.

-Please run the builtin selftest (mfakto -st) each time you've
+Please run the built-in selftest (mfakto -st) each time you've:
-- recompiled the code
+- Recompiled the code
-- downloaded a new binary from somewhere
+- Downloaded a new binary from somewhere
-- changed the graphics driver
+- Changed the graphics driver
-- changed your hardware
+- Changed your hardware

-Example worktodo.txt
+worktodo.txt example:
 -- cut here --
 Factor=bla,66362159,64,68
 Factor=bla,3321932839,50,61